cephidstar/learn_public/BigQuery.md

 **Step 1.** You should be logged into the BigQuery Workspace, otherwise open it in a new browser tab with https://console.cloud.google.com/bigquery .

-Within the workspace, BigQuery gives you access to the 'Google Trends' public dataset, which includes wide range of statistical data that you can practice accessing with SQL.
+Within the workspace, BigQuery gives you access to the 'Google Trends' public dataset, which includes a wide range of statistical data that you can practice accessing with SQL.

 ![](/assets/images/Lab1_image_1.png)

-**Step 2.** Within the initial Workspace banner, Click VIEW DATASET.
+**Step 2.** Within the initial Workspace banner shown above, Click VIEW DATASET.
 If prompted again in another pop-up window, click View Dataset again.

 The **bigquery-public-data** dataset appears in the Explorer pane of the console, on the left, just below your personal dataset, which will be issued a randomly generated name such as 'beaming-storm-379618'.